PythonSwapCoin/LLM-finance-arena/BACKEND_SETUP.md

 - **Visibility**: Fees are logged, included in the trade history payload, and exported alongside trades

 Override the defaults with `TRADING_FEE_BPS` and `MIN_TRADE_FEE` in `.env` if your deployment uses different assumptions.

+## LLM Control and Testing

+### Disabling LLM Calls for Testing

+Set `ENABLE_LLM=false` in your `.env` file to disable actual LLM API calls.
+When disabled, the system generates synthetic trades based on:
+- Portfolio state (cash levels, existing positions)
+- Market data (momentum, valuations)
+- Trading rules (position limits, fees)

+This allows you to test the simulation engine, UI, and trading logic without incurring API costs.
+Synthetic trades include realistic fair value estimates, top/bottom of box scenarios, and rationales.

+**Note**: When `ENABLE_LLM=false`, the `OPENROUTER_API_KEY` is not required.

 ## LLM Request Pacing